saadeghi/daisyui/README.md

 - **RTL supported**
   Enable `rtl` config for right to left layouts.
 - **Pure CSS**
-  No script file, no dependencies.
-Works on all frameworks and environments!
+  No script file.
+Pure CSS.
+Works on all frameworks!

 </details>